Espionage: Organization

-A spy is a person employed to seek out top secret information from a source.
+A spy is a person employed to seek out secret information from a source.
 Within the United States Intelligence Community, "asset" is more common usage.
 A case officer or Special Agent, who may have diplomatic status (i.e., official cover or non-official cover), supports and directs the human collector.
 Cut-outs are couriers who do not know the agent or case officer but transfer messages.
 A safe house is a refuge for spies.
 Spies often seek to obtain secret information from another source.

 In larger networks, the organization can be complex with many methods to avoid detection, including clandestine cell systems.
 Often the players have never met.
 Case officers are stationed in foreign countries to recruit and supervise intelligence agents, who in turn spy on targets in the countries where they are assigned.
 A spy need not be a citizen of the target country and hence does not automatically commit treason when operating within it.
 While the more common practice is to recruit a person already trusted with access to sensitive information, sometimes a person with a well-prepared synthetic identity (cover background), called a legend in tradecraft, may attempt to infiltrate a target organization.

 These agents can be moles (who are recruited before they get access to secrets), defectors (who are recruited after they get access to secrets and leave their country) or defectors in place (who get access but do not leave).